 - What is the primary difference between marsupial and placental mammals?
 Explain your response.

 - How does parental care in marsupial mammals differ from parental care in placental mammals?

 - Why do marsupials lick themselves during birth?

 - How do scientists think marsupial babies find the pouch?

-- What are some of the purposes of the placenta?
+- What are two of the purposes of the placenta?

 - What does the placenta allow to pass to the embryo?

 - What does the placenta keep from the embryo?

 - What is the function of the umbilical cord?